dsenda/Smiles/Readme.md

 # DA4a
 This folder contains all the finalized codes inside.
 The DA4a folder also contains the word file **(Senda_DA4a_documentation)** that documents the c code including screenshots.

+# DA4b
+This folder contains all the finalized codes inside.
+The DA4b folder also contains the word file **(Senda_DA4b_documentation)** that documents the c code including screenshots.